 You don’t need fancy equipment to start a YouTube channel.
 In fact, you can film valuable video content with just a smartphone and a tripod.
 You can generate a lot of attention with a small budget, as long as people care about what you have to say.

 Start by talking about topics that provide solutions to specific pain points, or around frequently asked questions you get from clients.
 Remember to research your audience and clients to identify what these topics are.

 Choose a format that works for you.
 For example, you could repurpose your podcast into a video series to double-down on your efforts, just like Matt D’avella does for his Ground Up Show podcast.

 Alternatively, fire up your camera and provide value like you would when writing a blog post.
 Write a list of points you want to address, sit down in front of the camera, hit record and start talking.

 When starting out, the production value of your videos doesn’t matter as long as the content is of high quality.
 What does matter is the value you share with your audience.

-Pro Tip: If you’re looking to up your video game, check out our complete guide to video marketing and learn how to create and promote high-quality videos.
+Quick Tip: If you’re looking to boost your video game, check out our complete guide to video marketing and learn how to create and promote high-quality videos.

 Remember, growing a business takes commitment and patience.
 The best way to use this guide is to identify three to five approaches that you feel confident will work.
 Then, follow this process to execute: